NFYB14003U Measurement and Control in Experimental Physics

 BSc Programme in Nanoscience

 The course presents basic concepts of measurement and feedback control in experimental physics, with emphasis on active analog electronics circuitry (operational amplifiers, transistors) and different kind of sensors.

-Subjects covered are servo-loops and their stability, linear systems, transfer functions and their measurement, noise in electronics circuitry and low-noise design / noise cancellation techniques, sensors and front-end amplifiers.
+Subjects covered are servo-loops and their stability, transfer functions and their measurement, noise in electronics circuitry and low-noise design / noise cancellation techniques, sensors and front-end amplifiers.

 Upon completion of the course the student should be able to:

 - design and build simple operational amplifier circuits such as inverting or integrating amplifiers, recognize simple subcircuits as building blocks for more complicated circuitry, explain negative and positive feedback and analyze the stability of a feedback loop.

 - choose a suitable electronic sensor for their measurement task

 - design simple front-end amplifiers to solve a specific measurement task e.g. photodetection, potentials in biological systems.

 - implement simple feedback controllers (e.g. for temperature stabilization).

 - understand the mathematical description of noise from stochastic processes.